richardzcode/Dochameleon/website/docs/guide_site_creation.md

 ### UI Styling

-Customize UI styling under `website/theme`, by writing Javascript.
-Dochameleon does not have CSS file, it styles UI with Javascript style object.
+Customize UI styling under `website/theme`, in Javascript.
+Dochameleon does not have CSS file, it styles UI with Javascript object.

 If prefer to have CSS files, put under `website/static`.

 ### CSS and JS Files

-To include extra CSS and JS files, You'll need to add links in `siteConfig.js`, CSS to `config.css` and JS to `config.js` array.
+To include extra CSS and JS files, You'll need to add links in `siteConfig.js`, css and js array.

 For example,
 ```